Learning-Based Vulnerability Analysis of Cyber-Physical Systems: System and Attack Models

-The \textbf{\emph{State Estimator}} (observer) employs the system model to predict its (state) evolution, and thus provide an estimate $\hat{x}_t$ of its state at time $t$; this can be in general captured as The mapping $O_t$ is commonly designed such that~\eqref{eq:estimator} minimizes a norm of the estimation~error defined as Depending on the system model and statistical characteristics of the noise, different estimation methods are employed.
-Kalman filters are widely used for LTI systems, whereas Extended Kalman filters (EKFs) are mainly utilized in legacy (and new) nonlinear systems with Gaussian noise, e.g., the autonomous driving and UAV studies considered in this work.
+Depending on the system model and statistical characteristics of the noise, different estimation methods may be employed.
+Kalman filters are widely used for LTI systems, whereas Extended Kalman filters (EKFs) are mainly utilized for nonlinear systems with Gaussian noise, e.g., the autonomous driving and UAV applications considered in this work.
 Thus, we particularly focus~on~EKFs.
+The EKF functionality for a system~\eqref{eq:NLplant} is described~by

+here, $\hat{x}_{t|t-1}$, $\hat{x}_{t}$ and $\hat{y}_t$ denote the predicted state estimate, (updated) state estimate, and predicted output, respectively.
+The EKF gain $L_t$ is also updated as